NikolaosKC/Cineschedule/README.md

 The Cineschedule website is a peculiar beast that encounters various complications depending on how it is ran.
 Two separate versions of the website are available:
-	1. [NOT RECOMMENDED] The main one, immediately visible in the main branch upon opening the repository, designed to be run on a server, even a local one, and written with far less copy-pasted code.
+	1. [NOT RECOMMENDED] A server version, found in a folder labelled "Server" on the main branch, designed to be run exclusively on a server, even a local one, and written with far less copy-pasted code.
 	2. [RECOMMENDED] A local version, found in a folder labelled "Local" on the main branch, designed to be run locally from one's device and written with far more copy-pasted code.
+Can also be ran on a server for wider browser support.

 1a.
-	The main version will not function directly from one's device, no matter what browser.
+	The server version will not function directly from one's device, no matter what browser.
 	There is firm dependence on a JQuery method known as .load().
 	This method is used to include/import other HTML files within other HTML files.
 	In my case, I used this method to include the file for the navbar and footer on all other pages.